trmchale1/hugo/content/docs/topic/data-structures/Trees.md

-# Python Data Structures
+# Data Structures

-Code and explanation for a Python Data Structure
+Psuedo-code and explanation for a Data Structure, based upon CLRS

 ## Trees

 Trees provide a natural organization for data, and are used in file systems, websites and GUIs.
 It is an abstract data type that stores elements hierarchically, each element has a parent and one or more children.

 ## Tree Traversals